PlusLabNLP/acl2018-handbook/README.md

 # Task list

+1. Edit `input/conferences.txt` to make sure corresponding http://www.softconf.com/acl2020/$CONFNAME is valid.
+Note that tutorials use a unique url like http://www.softconf.com/j/acl-tutorials2020/

-- Download all the main conference proceedings and workshops using `scripts/download-proceedings.py` (after editing `input/conferences.txt`).
+2. Download all the main conference proceedings and workshops using `scripts/download-proceedings.py`.
 This creates a proceedings tarball in each of `data/SUBCONF/proceedings`.

+    ```
+    cd scripts
+    python2 download-proceedings.py
+    ```

-- Verify each of them with `scripts/verify_schedule.py`:
+3. Verify each of them with `scripts/verify_schedule.py`:

         for file in $(ls data); do
           num=$(cat data/$file/order | ./scripts/verify_schedule.py > /dev/null 2>&1; echo $?)